donnemartin/system-design-primer/solutions/system_design/query_cache/README.md

 Popular queries can be served from a **Memory Cache** such as Redis or Memcached to reduce read latency and to avoid overloading the **Reverse Index Service** and **Document Service**.
 Reading 1 MB sequentially from memory takes about 250 microseconds, while reading from SSD takes 4x and from disk takes 80x longer.<sup><a href=https://github.com/ido777/system-design-primer-update#latency-numbers-every-programmer-should-know>1</a></sup>

-Since the cache has limited capacity, we'll use a least recently used (LRU) approach to expire older entries.

 * The **Client** sends a request to the **Web Server**, running as a [reverse proxy](https://github.com/ido777/system-design-primer-update#reverse-proxy-web-server)
 * The **Web Server** forwards the request to the **Query API** server